lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-10-12-crypto-protocols.md

 The drawback of this *timestamp* approach is that it requires an accurate clock in the key fob.
 Some protocols do use timestamps, notably [Kerberos](https://web.mit.edu/kerberos/), but usually people do not want the bother of maintaining synchronised clocks.

-An alternative way to defeat this attack involves a more complicated protocol, involving three messages.
+An alternative way to defeat this attack involves a *challenge-response* protocol, involving three messages.
 The first message is a request to unlock, including not a code but an *identifier* for the car (so that they don't all respond).
 In response, the car will generate a random integer $N$ and encrypt it using an